quay/claircore/docs/getting_started/libvuln_usage.md

 The constructing code should provide a valid ctx tied to some lifetime.

-On construction New will block until the security databases are full initialized.
+On construction, New will block until the security databases are initialized.
 Expect some delay before this method returns.

 ### Scanning
-Scanning is the process of taking a claircore.IndexReport comprised of a container image's content and determining which vulnerabilities affect the image.
+Scanning is the process of taking a claircore.IndexReport comprised of a Manifest's content and determining which vulnerabilities affect the Manifest.
 A claircore.VulnerabilityReport will be returned with these details.

 ```go
 m := Manifest{